 This is a crazy oversight by Apple, but there’s no obvious way to delete all the photos off your iPhone.
+You can delete them from the iPhone but you have to select each photo one at a time.
 Digital Cameras usually have a ‘delete all photos’ option but the iPhone doesn’t.
 If you don’t delete them when you sync them to iPhoto, it’s hard to get rid of them.

 The problem with Apple’s suggested way of deleting photos.

 This is what Apple suggest on their help site:

 - Tap the photo or video that you want to delete.

 The problem with this is that you need to do this for every single photo individually.
 This takes a long time if you have a lot of photos!